Rolf Harris: Conviction and imprisonment

 After several delays in the trial, in which the judge's summarising took three days, the jury retired to consider its verdict on 19 June 2014.
 On 30 June, Harris was found guilty of all 12 counts of indecent assault.

 At Southwark Crown Court on 4 July 2014, Mr Justice Sweeney sentenced Harris to a total of five years and nine months in prison.
 When passing sentence, the judge said to Harris: "You have shown no remorse for your crimes at all.
 Your reputation now lies in ruins, you have been stripped of your honours but you have no one to blame but yourself."
-Some sentences were expected to run consecutively, and Harris was expected to serve half of his sentence in prison.
+Some sentences were expected to run consecutively, and Harris was expected to serve half his sentence in prison.
 He was told to pay prosecution costs, though not compensation to the victims.
 The sentence was referred to the Attorney General Dominic Grieve after complaints that it was too lenient.
 On 30 July 2014, the new Attorney General, Jeremy Wright, announced that he would not be referring the sentence to the Court of Appeal for review "as he did not think they would find it to be unduly lenient and increase it.
 The sentencing judge was bound by the maximum sentence in force at the time of the offending."

 On 1 August 2014, the Judicial Office said that Harris had applied to appeal against his conviction and that his lawyers had lodged papers at the Court of Appeal.
 In October 2014, Harris was refused permission to appeal, and could apply again before three judges.
 Harris did not lodge an appeal within the required 28 days, or ask for an extension.

 Following his conviction, it was reported in July 2014, October 2014 and February 2015 that he was being investigated by police over other alleged sexual offences.